-The PMOC recommends that TJPA plan a revised approach to avoid further delays and expedite completion of key real estate acquisition processes to recover some of the schedule delay time.
-The PMOC does note, however, that the Project Master Schedule is currently being revised to reflect the new target date of July 2027 for the FFGA.
-The PMOC will re-evaluate its property acquisitions concerns based on the approved revised Master Schedule.
+The PMOC had previously recommended that TJPA plan a revised approach to avoid further delays and expedite completion of key real estate acquisition processes to recover some of the schedule delay time.
+The PMOC does note, however, that the project Master Schedule has been revised to reflect the new target date of July 2027 for the FFGA.
+The PMOC will re-evaluate its property acquisitions concerns based on the approved revised Master Schedule issued as the August 2024 schedule update.